Check out the new content in the Noteworthy Tab!

 Let us remember that none of us can confidently claim to know the myriad feelings that will be traveling with our classmates as we all make our respective ways to the reunion.
-We cannot begin to understand the environment that each of us faced individually as a student while at St. Joseph School.
-Our interactions with one another during those student years, and the interactions that we, our parents and families had with the priests, nuns, and lay teachers during that time, were not uniform nor were they always played out publicly or pleasantly.
+We cannot begin to know the environment that each of us faced individually as a student at St. Joseph School.
+Our interactions with one another during our student years, and the interactions that we and our parents and families had with priests and sisters during that time, were not uniform nor were they always played out publicly or pleasantly.

 Likewise, we are not privy to the private experiences that each of us had within our family units; some of us suffered and others of us thrived.
 Some of us went to school happily smiling and unconfused, while others of us arrived tensed with fear and ridden with anxiety.
 To complicate matters, regardless of the mental or physical state of our arrival at school, we weren't always good to one another once we were there.

 In addition to the memories and experiences of our elementary school days, our lives have been further complicated and enriched by life itself.
 In grade school, we were relatively unburdened by politics, religion, and money; now, however, we have many years of contrasting experience with this volatile triumvirate.
 Over these many years we have all individually faced life and death, sickness and health, good marriages and bad, ignorance and knowledge, solitude and togetherness, wealth and bankruptcy, and happiness and despair.
 For those of us who have had the good fortune to survive these intervening years, the impact of these 60 years is nonetheless palpable.